moonpiee/Git-Isn-t-Hard-We-Just-Learnt-It-Wrong/README.md

 ---

-While writing that article, I realized something:

-Most people are not bad at Git.

-We just learnt it through panic, broken branches, random StackOverflow answers, and terrifying terminal screenshots.
+While writing that article, I realized that it's better to have a cheatsheet that has all Git commands in one place and also give a glimpse on how to do the same using PyCharm(or any ide) UI:

 So I decided to create the thing I genuinely wish I had as a beginner: